 Consequently, they write prescriptions for opioid pain medications for long periods of time without treating the underlying condition.
 Over time the patients develop a tolerance for the medication and increased doses are needed to achieve the same effect.

 Apart from the negative consequences of addiction to these medications, long term effects of opioid use include brain damage and liver damage.
-Addiction to these medications can cause people to lose their jobs, destroy their relationships and turn to crime.
+Addiction to these medications can destroy people’s lives – cause them to lose their jobs, destroy their relationships and turn to crime!

 Coping With Opiate Withdrawal

-Withdrawal symptoms can vary for each individual but often include flu-like reactions.
-Sweating, chill, vomiting and diarrhea, stomach and abdominal cramping, and even hallucinations.
-Individuals may also feel depression, anxiety, and anger.
+Opiate withdrawal symptoms can vary for each individual but often include flu-like reactions.
+Sweating, chills, vomiting and diarrhea, stomach and abdominal cramping are common, and, sometimes, even hallucinations.
+Individuals may also feel depressed, anxious or angry.

 Withdrawal symptoms can set in within a few hours of last use.
-It depends on the strength of the last hit and the co-abuse of other addictive substances such as benzodiazepine withdrawal , alcohol withdrawal, cocaine or other stimulants.
+It depends on the strength of the last hit and the withdrawal precipitated by co-abuse of other addictive substances such as benzodiazepines, alcohol, cocaine or other stimulants.

-One of the reasons the outpatient treatment is more effective is that health insurance providers authorize longer length of treatment as it is significantly cheaper.
+One of the reasons the outpatient treatment is more effective is that health insurance providers authorize longer length of treatment as it saves them money.
 Dr. Cidambi attributes better outcomes to the ability of patients to apply relapse prevention and coping skills that the patient learned in treatment in their living environments from day one of treatment and the involvement of the family in treatment.
 It allows the family to fully understand the struggles of staying sober and can better support the individual suffering from addiction.